- Searching for remote work used to seem like a fantastic idea, but today the number of virtual companies is growing every day.

 Of course you can set your own schedule, and of course you can work just a couple of hours one day and then work through the evening the next day.
 But if you don’t have a consistent system and discipline, you won’t be able to handle the high level of responsibility that the company has entrusted to you.

 As a remote worker, you need to be very organized about your activities and how you spend your time on different types of activities.
-To help with this, people usually make lists of tasks, keep track of emails, and record their activity using corporate systems.
+To help with this, people usually make lists of tasks, keep track of emails, and record their activity using corporate systems and use time clock apps.

 5. Internal balance